 We are hoping to get a few volunteers to help with this effort and become apiary assistants.
 If hives

 need any maintenance, we may be able to accomplish some of that as well.
 Apiary assistants are needed will all levels of

 experience and knowledge.
-This is one of the opportunities we are adding new in 2014.
+This is one of the opportunities we added in 2014.
 We hope this will be well attended and can

 be fully supported so it can be a very beneficial resource for our members.
 It is recommended you bring and wear a veil when participating

 in events in the apiary.
 We may put together planned topics for some of the activities, as we do we will add details below and/or send